Five Reasons to Apprentice at SOS

-1) Our company is smaller than most, and as a result our apprentices get up-close experience with ALL aspects of production.
+1) Our company is smaller than most.
+As a result, our apprentices get up-close experience with all aspects of production.

 2) We keep in touch with our apprentices, and many often come back to work with the company in some capacity.
-In fact, Joey Santia, last year’s Hamlet began as an acting apprentice.
+In fact, Joey Santia, our 2017 Hamlet, began as an acting apprentice.

 3) By being a part of this professional production, you will grow as an artist.
 Master classes with theater professionals are available (and required) for apprentices in every department.

 4) We are just a short train ride to New York City, and you’ll receive a transportation stipend.

 5) Rowayton, CT is an idyllic spot to spend a few weeks in early summer – with fireflies in Pinkney Park and beautiful sunsets along the Five Mile River.